-The town now named as one of the top 100 art towns in Northern America and is now home to a plethora of pretty Victorian cottages turned art galleries, museums and an ideal hiking destination.
+The town is now named as one of the top 100 art towns in Northern America, and is home to a plethora of pretty Victorian cottages turned art galleries, museums and an ideal hiking destination.

 Suggested itineraries featuring Cannon Beach

 Our itineraries will give you suggestions for what is possible when you travel in Cannon Beach, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 - Mount St. Helens 88 miles away

 - Mount Rainier National Park 129 miles away